Panasonic TZ100 vs Sony RX100 IV

 Body comparison: Panasonic TZ100 vs Sony RX100 IV

-An illustration of the physical size and weight of the Panasonic TZ100 and the Sony RX100 IV is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic TZ100 and the Sony RX100 IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the TZ100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (18 percent) than the Panasonic TZ100.
 Moreover, the RX100 IV is slightly lighter (4 percent) than the TZ100.
 In this context, it is worth noting that neither the TZ100 nor the RX100 IV are weather-sealed.